Seymouria: History

+Early history as a putative reptile

 Fossils of Seymouria were first found near the town of Seymour, in Baylor County, Texas (hence the name of the type species, Seymouria baylorensis, referring to both the town and county).
-The first fossils to be discovered were a cluster of individuals collected by C.H.
+The earliest fossils of the species to be collected were a cluster of individuals acquired by C.H.
 Sternberg in 1882.
 However, these fossils would not be properly prepared and identified as Seymouria until 1930.

 Various paleontologists from around the world recovered their own Seymouria baylorensis fossils in the late 19th century and early 20th century.
-The first fossils explicitly named as Seymouria were a pair of incomplete skulls, one of which was preserved with a few pectoral and vertebral elements.
-These fossils were described by German paleontologist Ferdinand Broili in 1904, and are now stored in Munich.
+Seymouria was formally named and described in 1904 based on a pair of incomplete skulls, one of which was associated with a few pectoral and vertebral elements.
+These fossils were described by German paleontologist Ferdinand Broili, and are now stored in Munich.
 American paleontologist S.W.
 Williston later described a nearly complete skeleton in 1911, and noted that "Desmospondylus anomalus", a taxon he had recently named from fragmentary limbs and vertebrae, likely represented juvenile or even embryonic individuals of Seymouria.

+Likewise, English paleontologist D.M.S.
+Watson noted in 1918 that Conodectes, a dubious genera named by Edward Drinker Cope back in 1896, was likely synonymous with Seymouria.
+Robert Broom (1922) argued that the genus should be referred to as Conodectes since that name was published first, but Alfred Romer (1928) objected, noting that the name Seymouria was too popular within the scientific community to be replaced.
+During this time, Seymouria was generally seen as a very early reptile, part of an evolutionary grade known as "cotylosaurs", which also included many other stout-bodied Permian reptiles or reptile-like tetrapods.